Cloudy2900/Cloudy29/README.md

 ```

     ##            simulation Value.at.Risk Expected.shortfall
-    ## 1              actual   -0.02722103        -0.04186446
+    ## 1              actual   -0.02730072        -0.04198984
-    ## 2      t-distribution   -0.02528714        -0.04119861
+    ## 2      t-distribution   -0.02533877        -0.04152958
-    ## 3 normal-distribution   -0.02897163        -0.03663159
+    ## 3 normal-distribution   -0.02901372        -0.03668049

 Noted that T-distribution simulation VaR and ES are closer to actual
 data.
-At this point of time, We would take the t-distribution simulation in
+At this point of time, We would take the **t-distribution** simulation
-order not to underestimate risk.
+in order not to underestimate risk.

 ### Serial Correlation and Cluster Volatility

-okay now, we still have two more items to check. in previous simulation,
+okay now, we still have two more items to check.
-we are simply assume that log-return follow random t-distribution.
+In previous simulation, we are simply assume that log-return follow
+random t-distribution.
-However, it might be too good to be true.
+However, it might not be true for stock price, especially with
+involvement of market sentiment and market/industry/business cycles .
-We would still need to check whether there is serial correlation and
+Hence, there is a need to check whether there is serial correlation and
-volatility cluster in the same time-series.
+volatility cluster in the sample time-series.

 Without answering this question, our assumption would be log-return are
 simply following random return in a t-distribution setup.